Jappio9000/ddp_shiny/README.md

 # ddp_shiny
 Shiny app for Developing Data Products Course Project

+This repository contains all files for the course project:
-These are the server.R and ui.R files for the shiny app.
+ - the server.R and ui.R files for the shiny app
+ - the .Rmd ioslides presentation